 Politics is at the heart of everything we do.
 It is inspiring, exciting and relevant.
 It is never dull or predictable.
 You will learn to identify political arguments, weigh evidence against opinion and come to understand how your life is affected by political activity.
 You will soon find out that Politics is not just about men in grey suits!

-At A Level, you will explore topics such as why people vote for particular parties – is it the media, their class or the appeal of leaders?
+At A Level, you will explore topics such as why people vote for particular parties – is it the media, the appeal of leaders or are there longer term factors such as age or class?
 Turnout in General Elections in recent years has been in decline but was very high in the Scottish Referendum – what does that tell us about participation in politics?
-You’ll explore the impact of BREXIT – how will that change the way the UK is governed?
+You will explore the impact of BREXIT – how will that change the way the UK is governed?

 The course could hardly be more relevant as you find out what the political parties stand for and their role in the political system and, as more citizens take to the streets, you will consider whether protest is effective and how pressure groups can influence policy.
 You will also examine the ‘nuts and bolts’ of our political system; the power of the Prime Minister, the role of Parliament and the impact of the European Union.

-In the second year, you will study the Politics of the United States and use this to complete a comparative study with the UK.
-You will also explore the ideological traditions in British Politics.
+In the second year, you will study the politics and government of the United States and use this to complete a comparative study with the UK.
+You will also explore some of the main ideological traditions in Politics.

 - UK Politics